 5. Be captivated by the most beautiful neo-Manueline façade of Baixa

 Rossio Station is one of the most emblematic monuments of Baixa.
 The building was built at the end of the 19th century following the project of Luis Monteiro.
-The architect was inspired by the Manueline, a purely Portuguese architectural style: it emerged during the reign of Dom Manuel I (1495-1521) and is a reinterpretation of traditional Gothic.
-Its distinctive element is the mixture of marine elements (shells, ship's ropes, corals, etc.), heraldic shields, religious symbols and Arab ornaments.
+The architect was inspired to Manueline, a purely Portuguese architectural style: it emerged during the reign of Dom Manuel I (1495-1521) and is a reinterpretation of traditional Gothic.
+Its distinctive element is the mixture of marine elements (shells, ship's ropes, coral, etc.), heraldic shields, religious symbols and Arab ornaments.

 The exterior of Rossio Station is characterized by the two horseshoe-shaped entrance doors and the elegant clock tower.
 Another peculiarity is the platforms that are located at a higher altitude than the entrance.
 Lisbon is a city of slopes and the architect had to adapt the tracks to the orography.

 Above the tracks, you can admire the iron roof designed by Gustave Eiffel.
 This railway line connects the Portuguese capital with the town of Sintra, a popular destination for excursions.
 In the post How to get from Lisbon to Sintra you will find all the information you need.

 6. Treat yourself to a break in the markets of Lisbon